-Group session at a Prison Assistance - Treatment in juvenile training schools takes into consideration the problem of each individual inmate.
-For inmates with specific needs, the following programs are conducted. - Education from the Perspectives of Victims Guidance for Prevention of Drug Dependence - Guidance for Prevention of Sex Offence - Guidance for Prevention of Violence Guidance for Improvement of Family Rela- - tionships Guidance for Improvement of Peer Association In addition to specialized treatment programs for sexual offenders or drugrelated offenders, probation offices have implemented activities that help offenders contribute to society as well.
-Examples of activities that contribute to society
+Group session at a Prison

+Treatment in juvenile training schools takes into consideration the problem of each individual inmate.
+For inmates with specific needs, the following programs are conducted:

+- Education from the Perspectives of Victims

+- Guidance for Prevention of Drug Dependence

+- Guidance for Prevention of Sex Offence

+- Guidance for Prevention of Violence

+- Guidance for Improvement of Family Relation-

+- Guidance for Improvement of Peer Association

+In addition to specialized treatment programs such as sex offender treatment program, drug relapse prevention program, violence prevention program or alcohol-impaired driving prevention program, probation offices implement social contribution activities as well.

+Examples of social contribution activities
-Helping prepare lunch Cleanup activity at a at a welfare facility drv riverbed Creating a Place to Belong and Work in the Community Securing Work to Lead an Independent Life The re-offending rate of jobless people is three times higher than those who are not.
-Employment provides not only steady income, but is also expected to establish interpersonal relationships through work that will then lead to greater opportunities to reestablish oneself as an independent member of society.
-However, those who have committed crimes or delinquency Vocational Training that Meets the Needs of the Society Prisons and juvenile training schools conduct vocational training that leads to employment in businesses with increasing of social need, such as construction, nursing care, and welfare.
-Also, in addition to acquiring technique and skills, trainees are given guidance that enables them to acquire the attitude and abilities needed for work, such as social manners and workplace communication ability.

-Nursing Care and Welfare Division tend to have difficulty obtaining jobs due to insufficient vocational abilities or previous criminal records.
+Helping serve lunch at Cleanup activity at a a welfare facility riverside Creating a Place to Belong and Work in the Community Securing Work to Lead an Independent Life Approximately 70% of persons who have been re-imprisoned were unemployed at the time they reoffended.
+Employment provides not only steady income, but is also expected to establish interpersonal relationships through work that will then lead to greater opportunities to re-establish oneself as an independent member of society.
+However, those who have committed crimes or delinquency tend to have difficulty obtaining jobs due to insufficient vocational abilities or criminal records.
 The Ministry of Justice has made effort toward work assistance in cooperation not only with prisons and probation offices, but with various organizations as well as private citizens such as cooperative employers in the community.
+Vocational Training that Meets the Needs of Society Prisons and juvenile training schools conduct vocational training that leads to employment in industries with high social needs, such as construction and nursing care.
+I addition to providing inmates technique and skills, we also give training for them to acquire the attitudes and abilities required for work, such as social manners as a member of society and communication skills in the workplace.

-Efforts in the Community Business owners that employ ex-offenders and juvenile delinquents to help them become independent and rehabilitated are called "cooperative employers" (see page 42).
+Nursing Care and Welfare Division Efforts in the Community Business owners that employ ex-offenders/ juvenile delinquents and help them become independent and rehabilitated are called "cooperative employers" (see page 42).
 The Ministry of Justice promotes financial aid for cooperative employers as well as support systems that employers can continue to employ ex-offenders and juvenile delinquents with an easy mind.
+The Ministry of Justice is recruiting business owners to serve as cooperative employers.